-Energy Safety, each electrical corporation to be surveyed, and a third-party administrator carrying out the survey on Energy Safety's behalf will meet before the administration of the survey to agree on the work units and contractor firms that should be included in the target population.
-Additionally, Energy Safety, the electrical corporation, and the administrator will use this meeting to define deadlines, identify additional languages needed for the survey, finalize demographic questions, identify the best ways to encourage target population participation, and ensure there is agreement on next steps and responsibilities.
-Results will be broken down by demographic categories where doing so would not compromise respondent anonymity.
-The results may be broken down by:
+Energy Safety, each electrical corporation to be surveyed, and a third-party survey administrator will discuss the work units and contractor firms to be included in the target population before the administration of the survey.
+This discussion may occur in a planning meeting or by correspondence.
+Additionally, before the administration of the survey, Energy Safety, the electrical corporation, and the administrator will define deadlines, identify additional languages needed for the survey, finalize demographic questions, identify strategies to encourage target population participation, and ensure there is understanding on next steps and responsibilities.
+Results will be segmented by demographic categories, provided such categorization does not compromise respondent anonymity.
+The results may be segmented by:

-- Whether the respondent is an electrical corporation employee or contractor employee. - Seniority (executive, management, supervisor, or frontline worker). - Type of wildfire mitigation activity (asset inspection, community engagement, grid operations, vegetation management, etc.).
+- Whether the respondent is an electrical corporation employee or contractor employee. - Organizational level (executive, management, supervisor, or frontline worker). - Type of wildfire mitigation activity (asset inspection, community engagement, grid operations, vegetation management, etc.).

-&lt;sup>3 Demographic questions: here, questions that are part of the workforce survey that are used to analyze the survey results according to common groups within the organization while maintaining anonymity.
-For example, a common demographic question is to ask respondents to indicate which level they belong to in the organization with options including executive, management, supervisor, and frontline worker.
+&lt;sup>2 Demographic questions: as used in this document, questions that are part of the workforce survey that are used to analyze the survey results according to common groups within the organization while maintaining anonymity.
+For example, a common demographic question is to ask respondents to indicate which level their position is in the organization with options including executive, management, supervisor, and frontline worker.

-• Location (where applicable: this varies by electrical corporation- for example, Liberty Utilities' locations are North Lake and South Lake).

-- Business unit.

-- Length of tenure.

-- Seniority with length of tenure (this shows, for example, if executives who have been in their jobs longer gave more positive responses than new executives).
+- Location (where applicable: this varies by electrical corporation- for example, Liberty Utilities' locations are North Lake and South Lake). - Business unit. - Length of tenure. - Organizational level with length of tenure (this shows, for example, if executives who have been in their jobs longer gave more positive responses than new executives).